-The student: The affected student should be "in the loop," and encouraged to share his/ her thoughts about how things are going, and symptoms he or she is experiencing.
-The student should receive feedback from the rest of the team that is appropriate to his/her age, level of understanding, and emotional status.
+The student: The affected student should be "in the loop," and encouraged to share their thoughts about how things are going, and symptoms they are experiencing.
+The student should receive feedback from the rest of the team that is appropriate to their age, level of understanding, and emotional status.